SnowyBoop/arch-config/README.md

-# arch config
+# Features
 All files for x-server, dwm and ST, that are needed to get a minimal arch install running with ease!

+Featuring my hot chocolate ST and DWM theme :D

 Obviously the worlds best config for productivity!

-Featuring my hot chocolate ST and DWM theme :D
+(100% confirmed)

+# Setup
+- install MINIMAL arch
+- chmod +x the setup.sh file i provided
+- run setup.sh
+- run "sudo make clean install" in both the dwm and st directory
+- copy the .xinitrc file into your home directory
+- type startx to start dwm